mandalaverse/noderunner/README.md

 160Gb or more this is with a full cardano-node synced and Kupo with every shelley erra address and their current UTXOs and monitors for changes it has ```--prune-utxo``` flag turned on.
 ```

-The idea for Noderunner for me is to have a reusable development stack that's easily replicatable by the end user as well or any developer.
-Where a dapp developer can give the end user the option to connect to their own self hosted version of Noderunner.
-Think of LAMP stack which you can download linux distros that are build
+The idea for Noderunner is to have a reusable development stack that's easily replicatable by the end user as well or any developer.
+Where a dApp developer can give the end user the option to connect to their own self hosted version of Noderunner.
+Think of [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) stack which you can download linux distros that have the stack pre-installed ready for developers to start building their applications.